 For non-target species, under alternative 2A, no allocation changes would be made and thus this alternative would be expected to have moderate positive impacts on non-target species by maintaining their current overall positive stock status.
 Any changes in distribution of fishing effort (as discussed above) resulting from reallocation alternatives 2B-2D could possibly lead to changes in interaction rates that may influence non-target stock status, although these effects are highly uncertain.
 The distributions of most relevant non-target species overlap heavily with that of summer flounder (e.g., scup, black sea bass, and spiny dogfish).
 For Northeast skate complex, it is possible that a northward shift in effort, in particular under alternatives 2B-1 and 2B-2, could result in a change in interaction rates with these species, but it is unclear whether this would realistically influence stock status if it did occur.
 For all species, any shifts in effort toward areas where non-target species are more heavily concentrated in terms of biomass could influence non-target stock status, although the likelihood of this happening is unknown.
-If little or no changes in effort are observed, or if interaction rates do not substantially change, alternatives 2B-2D would have moderate positive impacts on non-target species similar to alternative 2A.
-If reallocation resulted in increased interaction rates with non-target species, it is possible that slight negative impacts could result.
+If little or no changes in effort are observed, or if interaction rates do not substantially change, alternatives 2B-2D would have moderate positive impacts on non-target species, it is possible that slight negative impacts could result.
 Overall, alternatives 2A-2D are likely to result in a range of impacts from slight negative to moderate positive.